Daksh7297/jecrc_foundation_helpdesk/README.md

 ## 📖 Overview

-SETU is an AI-powered college helpdesk chatbot developed by **Daksh** to simplify access to college-related information for students, parents, and aspirants.
+SETU is an AI-powered college helpdesk chatbot to simplify access to college-related information for students, parents, and aspirants.

 The chatbot provides instant answers related to admissions, fees, hostel facilities, academics, placements, campus life, events, scholarships, and much more through a simple conversational interface.